XI Simposio Colombiano & VII Congreso Latinoamericano de Virología

 Dr. Juan Roberto Perilla

 Dr. Perilla serves as an Associate Professor in the Department of Chemistry & Biochemistry at the University of Delaware.
 He earned his Ph.D. in 2011 from Johns Hopkins University, where his research focused on applying transition state theory to significant conformational changes in proteins.
-Following this, he joined the University of Illinois at Urbana-Champaign to conduct in silico studies of entire viruses under physiological conditions.
+Following this, he joined the University of Illinois at Urbana-Champaign to conduct in silico studies f entire viruses under physiological conditions.
 His work emphasizes developing physical and chemical methodologies to comprehend biological processes associated with life and disease.
 His research encompasses a range from quantum-mechanical calculations to mesoscale simulations.
 Prof. Perilla’s team has also pioneered comprehensive molecular simulations of viral components, contributing to the advancement of a robust statistical analysis framework.
-He has published over 60 peer-reviewed manuscripts, appearing on 11 journal covers.
-He has also served as a Fulbright world specialist.
-Outside of academia, Dr. Perilla is an enthusiast of sports such as squash and bike touring.

 Abrir el enlace en nueva pestaña: